What is meningitis?

 - Practice good hand washing.

-- Teach children to cough into their elbow and away from people.
+- Teach children to cough or sneeze into their elbow and away from people.

 - Prevent children from sharing bottles, toys, or other items placed in the mouth.